ANUStatSupportoNline/ANUStatSupportoNline.github.io/online-resources/logistic-reg.md

 ## <a class=anchor id=logit_diagnostics></a> Model diagnostics

 As in linear regression, for logistic regression the model diagnostics serve as a way to assess whether our fitted model captures the structure of the data.
-Some graphical diagnostic tools may inlcude: (1) plot of the residuals (Pearson or deviance) against the fitted values; (2) plot of the observed values against the fitted values; or (3) the Cook's distance plot, among many others.
-Chapter 5 from the book [*Applied Logistic Regression*](https://onlinelibrary.wiley.com/doi/book/10.1002/9781118548387), describes in detail how to assess the model fit on logistic regression, including summary measures og goodness of fit, model diagnostics and assessment of fit via external validation.
+Some graphical diagnostic tools may include: (1) plot of the residuals (Pearson or deviance) against the fitted values; (2) plot of the observed values against the fitted values; or (3) the Cook's distance plot, among many others.
+Chapter 5 from the book [*Applied Logistic Regression*](https://onlinelibrary.wiley.com/doi/book/10.1002/9781118548387), describes in detail how to assess the model fit on logistic regression, including summary measures of goodness of fit, model diagnostics and assessment of fit via external validation.
 Additionally sections 14.7 and 14.8 from the book  [*Applied Linear Regression Models*](http://users.stat.ufl.edu/~winner/sta4211/ALSM_5Ed_Kutner.pdf), and sections 10.4 and 10.5 from the book [*Statistical Inference*](https://www.cambridge.org/core/journals/mathematical-gazette/article/abs/statistical-inference-2nd-edn-by-paul-h-garthwaite-ian-t-jolliffe-and-byron-jones-pp328-40-hbk-2002-isbn-0-19-857226-3-oxford-university-press/FB9EBD3320909B8F7F968615CD8463B2), present also how to conduct model diagnostics and assess the goodness of fit in logistic regression models.

 ## <a class=anchor id=binom_reg></a> Binomial regression